boazlavon/eg_cfg/README.md

 To ensure consistency with prior work, we adopt the **official evaluation prompt formats introduced by DeepSeek-Coder** [Guo et al., 2024], including:

 - **Few-shot instruction prompts** with multiple solved examples
-- **Instruction-only prompts** designed for line-by-line execution and debugging

-These templates align with the evaluation procedure described in the DeepSeek-Coder paper and are used in both baseline and EG-CFG runs.
+These prompt align with the evaluation procedure described in the DeepSeek-Coder paper and is used in both baseline and EG-CFG runs.

 ## 📜 Citation